louiseiyengar/treehouse-unit-02/README.md

 For this project, I took an HTML page with a list of students and divided the students into pages with a set number of students on each page.

-I also put a search for on the top right of the page, and the search will be triggered by a keyup in the search input or a submit of the search form.
+I also put a search form on the top right of the page, and the search will be triggered by a keyup in the search input or a submit of the search form.

 Some things to note: You can search by **first name, last name, or email**.